kimwoodfield/random-quote-generator/README.md

-# js-random-quote-generator
-Simple js application that allows the user to generate random quotes
+# Random Quote Generator 🎓
+Simple web app that generates a random quote along with its author.
+Built using vanilla html, css and JavaScript.
+Draws its data from a free to use public api.